cloudyyoung/cpsc-457/Assignment 1/report.md

 ### b.
 Is your program faster or slower than `palindrome.py` and why?

 Yes, it is.
 Compare the calls of `read` field, `palindrome.py` reads one line at a time, and though it did not make that huge amount of `read` calls as `slow-pali`, it still made `767` calls, while `fast-pali.cpp` reads 10M of text which is way more than one line, the times invoking I/O is much fewer and less much time waiting.
-And because python is a relatively higher level language, as a trade off of simplier syntax, I assume it does more things than what we actually need; compare to `fast-pali`, there are `175` calls on `stat` which takes even more time than `read`, and other more operations like `sysinfo`.
+And because python is a interpreted language, as a trade off, it does more things than what we actually need: there are `175` calls on `stat` which takes even more time than `read`, and other more operations like `sysinfo`.

 ```
 $ strace -c python3 palindrome.py < t4.txt